 Brown Bear, Dire Wolf, Giant Eagle, Giant Hyena, Giant Toad, Giant Vulture, Lion, TigerKindred Animal.
-You can take an action to magically transform into your specific and unique kindred animal.
+You can take a bonus action to magically transform into your specific and unique kindred animal.
 Pick a creature from the list above.
 You can use this ability for up to twelve hours.
 Every time you use this ability to turn into your kindred animal and then turn back into your normal form, it expends at least one hour of your potential time in your kindred animal form.
 You regain one hour when you take a short rest and all hours when you take long rests.

 You can willingly return to your normal form by using a bonus action to do so.

 The target’s gear melds into the new form.
 The target can’t activate, wield, or otherwise benefit from any of its equipment.

 Extra Languages.
-You may speak, read and write Tuathan and Elven.
+You may speak, read and write Sylvan and Elven.